 It affects men, women and children alike.
-It can appear at any age in varying degrees but usually between the ages of 10 and 30.
+It can appear at any age in varying degrees but peak incidence is usually between the ages of 10 and 30 or later in life around 60 years of age.
 The severity of the disease varies enormously, from a minute patch to large patches covering most body areas.
 Psoriasis can also run in families and it is known that the disease is multi-genetic (a condition where several genes may each have different roles, contributing to specific characteristics of disease) and therefore children may not necessarily inherit psoriasis.
 It is estimated that if one parent has psoriasis then there is a 3 out of 20 (15%) chance that a child will develop the condition.
 If both parents have psoriasis this increases to about 15 out of 20 (75%).
 Interestingly, if a child develops psoriasis and neither parent is affected there is a 1 out of 5 (20%) chance that a brother or sister will also get psoriasis.